 Apply Safe Treatments

 If you feel that you need a treatment option, insecticidal soap is one option that's safe for use on vegetables.
-It's a natural option that's essentially nontoxic, and many beneficial insects are safe from these types of sprays.
+It's a less-toxic option, and many beneficial insects are safe from these types of sprays.
 Insecticidal soap works best on thrips, aphids, spider mites and other soft-bodied insects.

-Follow the instructions precisely for mixing the insecticidal soap.
-Apply it with a garden sprayer on a day that's overcast and 90 degrees Fahrenheit or below.
+Follow the instructions precisely for mixing the insecticidal soap, or purchase a ready-to-use product in a handy spray bottle.
+Apply the soap on a day that's overcast and 90 degrees Fahrenheit or below.
 Spray it on all surfaces that are affected by the pests, including the underside of leaves.
 Reapply once or twice per week based on the package instructions.